Thiago099/multi-sql/readme.md

-# run queries on multiple databases
+# run a single query on multiple databases

 run once: